More UI FAQs

 - What are the penalties and how do they work?

-payable benefits for intentionally concealing information affecting unemployment
+amount of future benefits for intentionally concealing information affecting

 - When is someone prosecuted for unemployment fraud?